vaseline555/Yelp-Restaurant-Photo-Classification/README.md

 ## Things to be done
 * Ensembled model
-* Application of unsuperivsed learning (mainly, clustering) in a feature engineering instead of averaging features
+* Application of unsuperivsed learning (mainly clustering), instead of averaging features, on a feature engineering step to find representative feature for each business id
+* Constructing an end-to-end neural network model

 <hr>
 By.
 Seokju Hahn / https://www.kaggle.com/ggouaeng / sjhahn11512@naver.com